verdaux/BookNotes/Phrases/Insults.md

 - [ ] I think you should wash your beard.
 Shave it off.
 Nail it to a frisbee and then throw it off a rainbow.
 - [ ] He has that characteristic that makes people wanna kill themselves.
 - [ ] Do you think that suggestion really deserved that preface....
+- [ ] There may have been an item A and an item B. And I may have introduced them to once another.
+- [ ] There he is.
+Half iago.
+Half fu man chu.
+All bastard.